-In 2021, the State Hospital launched Facebook, Twitter and YouTube as formal channels of communication.
-A number of State Hospital videos were produced to support the launch.
-These channels and the production of content, including videos, are managed by the Communications

-Service.
-Social media monitoring of these channels is in place.
-Standard Operating Procedures (SOPs) have been developed for both 'Social Media Requests' and 'Recruitment Adverts'.
+The State Hospital has a well-established presence on social media, including Facebook, X, LinkedIn and YouTube, which serve as formal communication channels.
+These channels and the production of content, including videos, are managed by the Communications Service.
+Standard Operating Procedures (SOPs) have been developed for both 'Social Media Requests' and 'Recruitment Adverts.'

 There is no general permitted access to social media at the State Hospital although staff can access YouTube and Vimeo video channels for work related purposes.
-Access to Facebook, LinkedIn and Twitter for work related purposes is only allowed subject to approvals.
+Access to Facebook, LinkedIn and X for work related purposes is only allowed subject to approvals.
 If access is granted, staff need to remember that they are then representing the State Hospital and therefore need to be very careful with what they say.
 In other words, they are spokespeople for the State Hospital providing a State Hospital point of view, not a personal one.

 Anyone can join a social media forum from home, in their own time, using their own personal email address if they so wish.
-However, posting information or views about the State Hospital or NHS Scotland cannot be isolated from working life.
+However, posting information or views about the State Hospital or NHSScotland cannot be isolated from working life.